 What are your qualifications?

 Nobody wants to hire a business broker San Diego who lacks the necessary qualifications.
 This is why the number one question you need to ask is that on the broker’s qualifications.
-The right broker should be a Certified Business Intermediary, be a member of the International Business Brokers Association and have a lot of experience as a business broker.
+The right broker should be a company, and have a lot of experience as a business broker.
 Although not necessary, if you plan on selling the land on which your business sits on, you will want to work with a broker that has a real estate license.
 That way you will not have to hire a realtor in addition to the business broker when selling your company.

 What is your track record?